juan-bolivar/The-c-programming-language-2nd-ed/README.md

 These are the solucions for this awesome book.

-This are my solutions , I'm not an expert by any means .... but I do love this PL <3.
+This are my solutions , I'm not an expert by any means .... but I do love this PL :heart:.